skodapetr/discovery/README.md

 ```

 ### Arguments
+- *-e*, *--experiment* - URL of an experiment specification.
+Experiment
+   consists of multiple discoveries.
-- *-d*, *--discovery* - URL of experiment specification.
+- *-d*, *--discovery* - URL of discovery specification.
 A dataset,
     applications and transformers are loaded from the discovery definition.
 - *--dataset* - Path to dataset directory on local file system,
     can't be used together with *experiment*.